DaniyarK006/DAA-asik-3/README.md

 ##  Conclusions

-Both algorithms yield identical MST costs for the same graphs.
-However, their **performance depends on graph density**:
+Both algorithms yield identical MST costs for the same graphs However, their performance depends on graph density:

-* **For dense graphs:** Prim’s algorithm is more efficient due to fewer union–find calls.
+* For dense graphs: Prim’s algorithm is more efficient due to fewer union–find calls
-* **For sparse graphs:** Kruskal’s algorithm performs better because it avoids unnecessary edge exploration.
+* For sparse graphs: Kruskal’s algorithm performs better because it avoids unnecessary edge exploration
-* **In practice:** Kruskal’s tends to be easier to implement and analyze, while Prim’s integrates naturally with adjacency structures.
+* In practice: Kruskal’s tends to be easier to implement and analyze, while Prim’s integrates naturally with adjacency structures

 | Condition                  | Recommended Algorithm | Reason                                |
 | -------------------------- | --------------------- | ------------------------------------- |